Ionut767/Github.Search/README.md

 The main component of this application is `App`.
 It uses React hooks to manage state and fetch data from the GitHub API.
 The `User` interface defines the shape of the user data.

-Here's a brief overview of the main functions in the `App` component:

-- `fetchUser`: Fetches a user's profile data from the GitHub API. 📡
-- `handleInputChange`: Updates the `username` state when the input field changes. ✍️
-- `handleFetchClick`: Calls `fetchUser` when the "Fetch Profile" button is clicked. 💻
-- `handleClearClick`: Clears the `username` and `user` states when the "Clear" button is clicked. 🗑️

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue. 🎉